ianshulx/React-projects-for-beginners/README.md

 git checkout -b my-new-branch
 ```

 4._Changes_ : Create a new branch and commit your changes on that branch.
-Follow the [How to contribute](./CONTRIBUTING.md)

 5._ADD_ and _COMMIT_

 - Add your changes